EmilyWanjiku/STUDENT-PERFORMANCE/README.md

 # STUDENT-PERFORMANCE
-# 🎓 Student Pass/Fail Prediction using Machine Learning
+#  Student Pass/Fail Prediction using Machine Learning

 This project predicts whether a student will **pass or fail** based on their academic and demographic features.
-We use machine learning algorithms to perform binary classification on the [Student Performance Dataset](https://archive.ics.uci.edu/ml/datasets/Student+Performance).
+We use machine learning algorithms to perform binary classification on the [Student Performance Dataset]

 ---

-## 📂 Dataset
+##  Dataset

 - File: `student-mat.csv`
 - Source: UCI Machine Learning Repository